10 things to know about Albrecht Dürer

 Dürer’s painted oeuvre is dominated by portraits, altarpieces and private, devotional imagery.
 (On his trip back across the Alps from Venice, he also painted a series of topographical watercolours, said by some to be the first pure landscape studies in art history.)
 It is, however, the pioneering woodcuts and engravings on which his artistic reputation really rests.

-In one of his most famous, Adam and Eve, he captures the perfection of the world’s first couple before the Fall, showing them in idealised, near-symmetrical poses on either side of the Tree of Knowledge.
+In one of his most famous, Adam and Eve (above), he captures the perfection of the world’s first couple before the Fall, showing them in idealised, near-symmetrical poses on either side of the Tree of Knowledge.
 The figure of Adam was inspired by the Hellenistic sculpture of Apollo Belvedere, which had recently been excavated near Rome (in 1489).
 Dürer brought unprecedented detail and subtlety of line to the medium of engraving — as witnessed best of all here in the human skin and tree bark.

 In this final image, the subject is confronted by the nightmarish sight of Death and a goat-faced devil, but keeps calm and carries on, firmly gripping his reins and ensuring his horse’s steady path.
 Knight, Death and the Devil was adored by Adolf Hitler on the grounds that it celebrated a brave Teutonic hero — however, the horse was actually inspired by Leonardo da Vinci’s designs for the equestrian monument to Francesco Sforza in Milan.